Neil Mendoza, Baron Mendoza: Early life and education

-Neil Francis Jeremy Mendoza was born on 2 November 1959 in London.
+Neil Francis Jeremy Mendoza was born on 2 November 1959 in London to Martin and Dianne Mendoza.
 Mendoza was educated at Haberdashers' Aske's Boys' School, Elstree, before going up to read geography at Oriel College, Oxford, matriculating in 1978.
 He was a founding member of the Piers Gaveston Society.

 Career

-After periods in banking and film finance Mendoza co-founded Forward Publishing with William Sieghart in 1986.
+After periods in banking and film finance, Mendoza co-founded Forward Publishing with William Sieghart in 1986.
 Forward pioneered the custom media business in the UK and became one of the leading independent contract publishers.
 The company specialised in international and multilingual projects with corporate partners including IBM, Tesco and Patek Philippe & Co.
 In 2001, Forward was sold to WPP plc.

 Mendoza was appointed the UK Government's Commissioner for Cultural Recovery and Renewal in May 2020, and, on 31 July 2020, he was elevated to the peerage, taking his seat on the Conservative benches in the House of Lords.

-During 2020 he played a leading role in the creation of the Department for Digital, Culture, Media and Sport £2-billion Culture Recovery Fund and is a member of its Board.
+During 2020, he played a leading role in the creation of the Department for Digital, Culture, Media and Sport £2-billion Culture Recovery Fund and is a member of its board.

 He chairs the Culture and Heritage Capital Board.
 He co-chaired a report, Boundless Creativity, for the Department for Digital, Culture, Media and Sport and the Arts and Humanities Research Council.

-In 2016 Mendoza was appointed as Commissioner of Historic England by the Department for Digital, Culture, Media and Sport, before being appointed as a DCMS non-executive board member.
+In 2016, Mendoza was appointed as Commissioner of Historic England by the Department for Digital, Culture, Media and Sport, before being appointed as a DCMS non-executive board member.

-In 2017 he published the Mendoza Review of Museums in England for the UK Government.
-In the same year Mendoza was also the lead reviewer on the Strategic Review of DCMS-sponsored museums conducted under Cabinet Office guidelines.
+In 2017, he published the Mendoza Review of Museums in England for the UK Government.
+In the same year, Mendoza was also the lead reviewer on the Strategic Review of DCMS-sponsored museums conducted under Cabinet Office guidelines.

+The following year, he became provost at Oriel College, Oxford.
+During his tenure, in 2021, the college decided not to remove a statue of Cecil Rhodes.
+"What we are doing is not applying for it to be removed," he said.
+"The governing body has expressed a wish for it to come down, but in the current regulatory and legislative environment it's not going to be possible.
+This has been a careful, finely balanced debate and we are fully aware of the impact our decision is likely to have in the UK and further afield."

 Lord Mendoza is currently Chairman of The Illuminated River Foundation.
 He is a non-executive director of Meira GTx, a gene therapy company with research facilities in New York and London.
 He sits on the Board of Visitors for the Ashmolean Museum.

 In 2020, he was elected an Honorary Fellow of Trinity College Dublin.